 The user experience of your coworking space directly impacts profitability.
 Only about half of all coworking spaces in the world are profitable.
 53% of coworking spaces plan to focus on growing profits in 2019.
 Chances are, if you’re reading this, profitability is one of your concerns.
 If that is the case, work on coworking member experience following the tips below and see your profits improve.

-How to Ensure an Excellent Experience in My Coworking Space
+Ensure an Excellent Experience in Your Coworking Space

 Every user experience improvement starts with collecting data.
 You can make diagrams, flowcharts, or a simple list — it all comes down to mapping out every step of your customer’s way from A to Z. Next time you have a new customer visiting your website, try to document and record all the details of their interaction with your space: what they click, how they get in touch, visit, sign up, and so on.